How to get the best deal on your rental

 Be sure to get the manager's contact number and entry/exit procedures for your rental home.
 We suggest keeping the contact's details in your smart phone and wallet.

 Congrats!
 All that is left is making the most of your vacation!

 During your Stay

 - Ask a local.
-Locals may point you in the right direction.
+Residents can often point you in the right direction.